huit/nepho-tieredapp/README.md

-nepho-example
+nepho-tieredapp
 =============

-This is an example cloudlet for [nepho](http://github.com/huit/nepho) that demonstrates key concepts and structure.
+This is an example cloudlet for [nepho](http://github.com/huit/nepho) that demonstrates the structure of a multi-teired application environment.

 Key Concepts
 ------------